wehlutyk/thesis/content/1-introduction-2-review.md

 all known phenomena can still be explained by both approaches with varying degrees of shoehorning, and predictions from each theory can be rephrased into the other one (although such inseparability might not last).
 However, proponents of EES argue that the study of ecological processes in evolution, while present in SET, has become systematic only thanks to the change of focus brought by the development of NCT.

-The Extended Evolutionary Synthesis offers a natural framework for the study of all aspects of evolution, be they cultural or biological, and indeed the gene-culture co-evolution framework for cultural evolution fits well with this synthesis.
+The Extended Evolutionary Synthesis offers a natural framework for the study of all aspects of evolution, be they cultural or biological, and indeed the gene-culture co-evolution framework fits well with this synthesis.
-The communities developing those approaches overlap partially (Marcus Feldman, notably, is a core contributor to both research streams), and @sterelny_cultural_2017 argues that NCT is a core---if sometimes implicit---component of both classical cultural evolution and CAT.
+The communities developing those approaches overlap partially (Marcus Feldman, notably, is a core contributor to both research streams), and @sterelny_cultural_2017 argues that NCT is a core---if sometimes implicit---component of both Californian and Parisian cultural evolution.
 Indeed, EES is capable of integrating a non-opinionated notion of culture as part of the organism-environment system under study, and the task at hand is then to identify the different channels of inheritance in that system, their modes of operation, and the dynamics of their interaction [@kendal_human_2011].
 On this view, then, culture is accounted for by a blend of ecological and cognitive-epistemic niche construction processes.

+#### Developmental systems theory

 A related and somewhat complimentary extension to the standard evolutionary account has developed in parallel to NCT: Developmental Systems Theory [DST, @oyama_ontogeny_2000; @oyama_cycles_2001].
 Kim Sterelny characterises it, on one side, with three critical theses: